SaraniyaaSankar/M3_Wiper_Control_System/1_Requirements/README.md

 - The position of the wiper is indicated by the LED, which returns to its original position after cleaning the windsheet of the vehicle.
 ## FEATURES
 - Lock the car when button is pressed once and hold for 2 secs.
-- Wiper on and it moves in clock wise direction when the button is pressed twice.
+- Unlock the car when button is pressed for twice and hold for 2 secs.
-- Wiper off and it moves in anti clock wise direction when the button is pressed thrice.
+- Wiper on and it moves in clock wise direction when the button is pressed thrice.
-- Unlock the car when button is pressed for times and hold for 2 secs.
+- Wiper off and it moves in anti clock wise direction when the button is pressed four times.
 ## SWOT ANALYSIS:
 ## STRENGTH
 - Clear visibility